- 1. One Piece, Eiichiro Oda

 Is it fantasy?
 Horror?
 Action?
 All of them?

-The complexity of Jojo lies in the fact that it tells its tale of one family from many perspectives; every family member’s name is condensed down to Jojo and each Jojo follows their own story.
+The complexity of Jojo lies in the fact that it tells its tale of one family from many perspectives; every family member’s name is condensed down to Jojo and each Jojo follows their own story and action.

 As of 2016, more than 100 million volumes of Jojo have been sold worldwide.